Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 Exercise Prescription – Dos and Donts of Stretching

-• Do not confuse stretching with a warmup.
-Instead, stretching only after a warmup or after your workout would be best.
-Trying before a warmup will lead to injury.
+- Do not confuse stretching with a warmup.
+It is best to stretch only after a warmup or after your workout.
+Trying before a warmup can lead to injury.

-• Stretch all your muscle pairs equally and symmetrically.
-For example, both calves, thighs, shoulders, etc., or else there will be a loss of balance, putting more pressure on one side of your body.
-It becomes evident while doing balance exercises also.
+- Stretch all your muscle pairs equally and symmetrically, for example, both calves, thighs, shoulders, etc. Otherwise, you will lose balance, putting more pressure on one side of your body.
+This becomes evident while doing balance exercises.

-• Bouncing is not associated with stretching, especially during old age.
-There is a significant chance of injury otherwise.
+- Bouncing is not associated with stretching, especially in old age.
+Otherwise, there is a significant chance of injury.

-• The health benefits of static stretching increase with time.
-For example, each stretch should be for 30 seconds or more.
-It can increase further in the case of major muscles like the glutes or hamstrings.
+- The health benefits of static stretching increase with time.
+For example, each stretch should last 30 seconds or more.
+The benefits can increase further in the case of major muscles like the glutes or hamstrings.

 Flexibility Exercises Benefits for Seniors

-There are various exercise programs like HIIT, aerobics, Zumba, weight lifting, resistance exercises, boxing etc. Although these develop us in many ways, we miss an essential aspect, i.e., flexibility in our daily routine.
+There are various exercise programs, such as HIIT, aerobics, Zumba, weight lifting, resistance exercises, boxing, etc. Although these develop us in many ways, we miss an essential aspect, i.e., flexibility, in our daily routine.
 Flexibility exercise benefits are far-reaching if stretching is a part of our exercise routine.
-We should be stretching at least 2 or 3 times per week.
+We should stretch at least two or three times per week.

 When all our exercises stop, our bodies become so stiff that we lose all flexibility in old age.
 Full body Flexibility exercise programs are essential for agility, posture, and muscular control.
-It lowers the risk of injury and decreases muscle soreness too.
-Stretching and balancing is a must as part of physical activity guidelines for seniors.
+It lowers the risk of injury and decreases muscle soreness, too.
+Stretching and balancing are a must as part of physical activity guidelines for seniors.

 Stretching improves our overall form and expands our range of motion during daily tasks, allowing us to do exercises more precisely.
 We can activate more of our muscles, gaining muscle strength and increasing metabolism.